Tinico-nico/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script switches the current user betty
+script that prints the effective userame of the current user